qppd/Chits-Exchanger/source/rpi/yolo/QUICKSTART_MODULAR.md

 ### 2. About NCNN Models

-**NCNN is 2-3x faster than PyTorch on Raspberry Pi!**
+**NCNN can be 2-3x faster than PyTorch on Raspberry Pi, BUT may have stability issues!**

+⚠️ **IMPORTANT**: NCNN models can cause segmentation faults on some systems.
+If you experience crashes:
+- Use PyTorch model instead: `--model yolo11n.pt`
+- PyTorch is slower but much more stable
+- Performance difference on Pi 4: ~20-25 FPS (PyTorch) vs ~30-35 FPS (NCNN)

 NCNN is optimized for ARM CPUs (like Raspberry Pi) and uses less memory.
-Your workspace already has NCNN models:
+Your workspace has NCNN models:
 - `chit_model_ncnn_model/` - Your custom chit detection model (NCNN format)
 - `my_model_ncnn_model/` - Alternative model
 - `yolo11n_ncnn_model/` - YOLO11n base model